-A. C. and the second

-SWEDEN and another another I that a start

-Market Structure Sweden is part of the fully integrated, deregulated Nordic power market and is synchronously connected to Norway, Finland, and Denmark East.
+1 SWEDEN Sally and I all the Market Structure Sweden is part of the fully integrated, deregulated Nordic power market and is synchronously connected to Norway, Finland, and Denmark East.
 The market includes one transmission company and approximately 170 regional and local grid companies.

-Electricity Consumed (2012) 142,400 GWh

-Peak Demand (2012) 26,760 MW

-System Type The system is characterized by total integration of the electricity market and strong physical integration.
+Electricity Consumed (2012) 142,400 GWh Peak Demand (2012) 26,760 MW System Type The system is characterized by total integration of the electricity market and strong physical integration.
 Interconnec- tion capacity between the countries is typically around 30% of peak power.

-Electricity Fuel Mix Hydro Nuclear Wind Other thermal

-Installed Power 38,300 MW 1

-Interconnection Sweden has six HVDC interconnections to the neighbouring countries-Finland (2), Denmark (2), Poland (1), and Germany (1)-with a total capacity of 3,200 MW.
+Electricity Fuel Mix Hydro Nuclear Wind Other thermal Installed Power 38,300 MW Interconnection Sweden has six HVDC interconnections to the neighbouring countries-Finland (2), Denmark (2), Poland (1), and Germany (1)-with a total capacity of 3,200 MW.
 One HVDC to Lithuania is under construc- tion and will be operational in 2016, and another one to Germany is planned.

-Contact Ulf Moberg Svenska Kraftnät
+Contact Ulf Moberg Svenska Kraftnät ulf.moberg@svk.se

-ulf.moberg@svk.se